-In particular, look for kinks and knots in the power cable, which can damage the copper wires both mechanically and from increasing the electrical resistance, which generates heat, causing damage that may not necessarily be obvious.
+You should also look at your power cord for kinks and knots in the power cable, which can damage the copper wires both mechanically and by increasing the electrical resistance, which generates heat, causing damage that may not necessarily be obvious.

 Because of potential damage within the cable that you cannot see due to the protective sheath, it can be a good idea to use a new power cable, if you have one or can borrow one.

-If you are using an IR remote, then confirm that you have a good line of site to your TV.
+If you are using an IR remote, then confirm that you have a good line of sight to your TV.

 If you are using an RF remote, confirm that it is connected to the same local network as your TV.